NickCellino/reinforcement-learning-exercises/README.md

 pip install -r requirements.txt
 ```

 All set!
-Run exercises by calling runner.py followed by the module of the exercise.
+Run exercises by calling runner.py followed by the path to the exercise.
 For example:
 ```
-python runner.py bandit_problems.exercises.ex_2_2_a
+python runner.py bandit_problems/exercises/ex_2_2_a.py
 ```

 For some of the exercises, you can pass arguments to specify certain things about their execution (for example, number of trials in the case
 of the n-armed-bandit problems).
 You can see what these parameters are by passing `-h` like so:
 ```
-python runner.py bandit_problems.exercises.ex_2_2_a -h
+python runner.py bandit_problems/exercises/ex_2_2_a.py -h
 ```